simonwep/selection/docs/pages/custom-integration.md

 </template>

 <script lang="ts" setup>
-import {shallowRef, useTemplateRef, watch} from 'vue';
+import { shallowRef, useTemplateRef, watchEffect } from 'vue';
 import SelectionArea, { SelectionEvent } from '@viselect/vanilla';

 // Refs to the container and the instance